 Besides cost, the difference between a full-service agent and a flat fee MLS listing company is the quality and amount of services they offer.

-When you sell FSBO using an MLS listing service, you miss out on the expertise and comprehensive service of a traditional realtor.
+When you sell FSBO using an MLS listing service, you miss out on a traditional realtor's expertise and comprehensive service.

-While some FSBO sellers find the experience rewarding, it's not easy to sell your house on your own.
+While some FSBO sellers find the experience rewarding, selling your house alone isn't easy.
 Roughly 10% of sellers who try a FSBO sale eventually give up and hire a full-service listing agent.

 » COMPARE: The full savings and value of a flat fee realtor vs. a flat fee MLS service